Chrysler Executive: History

 Power came from the Mitsubishi-sourced 2.6 L G54B I4 engine in 1984 and 1985; for 1986 Chrysler's own turbocharged 2.2 L four-cylinder engine was used.
 Both engines were only available with a 3-speed automatic transmission.
 The 2.6 L four cylinder was underpowered and wasn't considered appropriate for a vehicle of this type, while neither Chrysler or Mitsubishi had a V6 engine until 1986 when both the Chrysler LA 239 V6 engine and the Mitsubishi V6 appeared.

 The Executive Sedan was, simply, a stretched LeBaron that held a center console between the front seats.
 The console held duct work for the two rear seat air conditioning vents.
 The Executive Limousine (option code A-89) had a thick center divide behind the front seats that held a glass divider with power sliding center panel controlled from the passenger-side switch panel, two rearward facing, upholstered jump seats without seat belts, five air conditioning vents with flow controlled by a switch on the rear passenger-side door, an illuminated storage compartment with a flip-down door, and an AM/FM stereo with cassette which was separate from the driver's sound system, controlling the four rear speakers.
 Above the divider glass was a "glamour module" lighting unit - with overhead lights for the console, as well as individual reading lamps for the two jump seats.
 Once the rear doors were closed, the lamps located in this overhead console would slowly theatre-dim before turning off.
 Executive Sedans had a similar lighting feature, in the form of a small single lamp located above each rear door.
 Both Sedan and Limousine models had adjustable rear-seat headrests, two-position foot rests, rear quarter reading lamps, and pillar mounted assist straps.

-For 1983, the Executive used the standard LeBaron grille (as shown on the 1982 prototype models as well), while 1984 and 1985 utilized a slightly more vertical waterfall grill (borrowed from the New Yorker) that featured a heavier cap and narrow chrome extensions running beneath the headlights.
+For 1983, the Executive used the standard LeBaron grille (as shown on the 1982 prototype models as well), while 1984 and 1985 utilized a slightly more vertical waterfall grille (borrowed from the New Yorker) that featured a heavier cap and narrow chrome extensions running beneath the headlights.
 1984 and 1985 models also received wrap-around tail lamps (from standard LeBaron models), versus the envelope styling on the 1983.
 For Executive's final year, the 1986 models used the re-designed LeBaron tail end, featuring new tail lamps and deck lid.
 Up front, Executive still utilized the New Yorker grille but the front fender-mounted cornering lamps were discontinued.

 There were two distinct Executive models on different wheelbases: